Top Tips for Boosting your Du’a

 Upon seeing Maryam being supplied with unseasonal fruits, her uncle and guardian Zakariyya was reminded of Allah Almighty’s power to make anything possible.
 Inspired by this thought he made du’a to Allah Almighty to grant him a child though he and his wife were well beyond that point.
 Allah Almighty accepted his du’a, granting him a son, Yahya (peace be on him) who would also be a prophet.
 Allah Almighty is teaching us a lesson in this story about making du’a.

-Here are some simple tips to magnify the potency of du’as:
+Here are ten simple tips to magnify the potency of du’as:

 ‘Light needs a pure and polished heart to reflect.
 Empty your heart from otherness, and He will fill your heart with knowledge and wisdom.’
 (Ibn Ata Allah Sikandari)